"The aim of man and matter is to create joy.

 Even better, think about the manifold range of dimensions in

-the spiritual realm, all the way from the simple joy of living and facing
+the spiritual realm, all the way from the simple joy of living, facing

-adventure and experiences to the magical realm of romance, coupling and
+adventure and new experiences; all the way to the magical realm of romance, coupling and

-producing children, and then watching them enjoy love and life.
+producing children, and then watching them grow up to enjoy romance and life.

 Especially because of the many ways that Jesus expressed it,

-how can we even consider that God doesn't have a plan and way
+how can we even consider that God does not have a plan with a way

 for our imminent salvation?
-It is inexcusable to think otherwise!
+Is it not inexcusable to think otherwise?
+How

 Anais Nin said of herself, "And the day came when the risk